programminghistorian/ph-submissions/en/drafts/originals/visualizing-historic-maps-iiif-allmaps.md

 In the figure below, note the pink dot labeled `2` on both sides of the image, in this case an easily identifiable location near Cape Reinga on the Aupōuri Peninsula of New Zealand.

-{% include figure.html filename="en-or-visualizing-historic-maps-iiif-allmaps-08.png" alt="Screenshot of Allmaps Editor with matching ground control points placed on the scanned map and the modern basemap." caption="Figure 8.
+{% include figure.html filename="en-or-visualizing-historic-maps-iiif-allmaps-09.png" alt="Screenshot of Allmaps Editor with matching ground control points placed on the scanned map and the modern basemap." caption="Figure 9.
 Adding ground control points in Allmaps Editor." %}

+After you have added three points, the map's bounding box will appear and help guide you.
+Spread points across different parts of the map rather than clustering them in one area.

 When placing ground control points---especially for cartographic corpora like urban atlases---consider the following: